-Connecting your New/Mode Action with a Salesforce Campaign
+Connecting your New/Mode Action with an existing Salesforce Campaign

 1 .
-If you'd like to connect your Action to a Salesforce campaign, navigate to Advanced -> CRM Integrations.
+If you'd like to connect your Action to one of your Salesforce campaigns, navigate to Advanced -> CRM Integrations.
 Next, select Edit Salesforce API.

 2. Scroll down to Campaign.
-Enter the name of the salesforce campaign that you wish to associate Contacts generated from your New/Mode action.
+Enter the ID of the Salesforce campaign that you wish to associate Contacts generated from your New/Mode action with.

 3. Press Save!
-Your Action will now associate contacts with your Salesforce campaign.
+Your Action will now associate contacts with the Salesforce campaign you specified.

 Configure Salesforce API Targeting

-To sync data from New/Mode campaign tools with your Salesforce records, you need to configure some settings through the Edit Salesforce API on your CRM Integrations page:
+To sync data from New/Mode actions with your Salesforce records, you need to configure some settings through the Edit Salesforce API on your CRM Integrations page:

 This link will take you to your Add new Salesforce API target page, where you can configure the data being sent to Salesforce and how it is sent.
 Before you can see these configuration options, you may need to Save your new Salesforce API target: